 Where are you now?

-I’m currently in Sydney Australia living, temporarily, the exact lifestyle that I never wanted to live!
-I got quite ‘lucky’ (if you call working in an office 40 hours a week lucky :S) actually, I moved here to save some cash and gather some corporate experience, as I was 25 when I arrived and had never worked in an office.
+I’m currently in Sydney, Australia on a working-holiday visa.
+Living, temporarily, the exact lifestyle that I never wanted to live!
+I got quite ‘lucky’ (if you call working in an office 40 hours a week lucky).
+Actually, I moved here to save some cash and gather some corporate experience, as I was 25 when I arrived and had never worked in an office.
 This will be my first and last office job, I promise that – never ever again.
 Ever.

 How easy is it to find work and save money in Australia?

 I arrived during the recession and even then there were jobs available.
 You just have to be proactive and diligent you know, there are plenty of jobs out there and if you are prepared to look harder than everyone else you will have a job within a month 100%.
 My mum once said to me ‘finding a job is a full-time job’ so when I arrived that’s how I treated it.
 Wake up at 7 am, have breakfast, start ‘work’ at 8am and chase jobs all day until 5pm.
 Online, in person, rewriting cover letters, resumes etc. Within a week I managed to get a pretty good job in sales and 12 months on I have managed to scrape together over $20k AUD savings (after paying for trips to scuba the barrier reef, watch the rugby in Melbourne at the MCG, trekking in the Northern Territory to Uluru etc), ready to pay for my Masters in Malaysia in a one-off payment and hit Africa with my backpack!
 With the strength of the Australian currency it’s very easy to save, just don’t fritter it away on pointless purchases.
 I would try not to eat in restaurants, take taxis, go to movies on cheap nights and save money that way but I would have no problem in spending $1k on a trip to Uluru, all about priorities I guess.